jlpteaching/ECS154B/lab3/lab3.rst

 Details
 =======

-Your CPU must implement all instructions from Lab 3:
+Your CPU must implement all instructions from Lab 2, and a few more:

 -  Data instructions:
    ``ADD, ADDI, AND, ANDI, OR, ORI, SLL, SLT, SRL, SUB, XOR``